Under Title 17, Section 2500, California Code of Regulations all suspected outbreaks are reportable.

 Visitors:

-For the most up to date guidance on visitation in SNFs, please see Communal Dining, Group Activities, and Visitation section.
-Facility to identify and inform any visitors if they may have been close contacts to a confirmed infectious case.
+For the most up to date guidance on visitation in SNFs, please see the Communal Dining, Group Activities, and Visitation section.
+The facility should identify and inform any visitors if they may have been close contacts to a confirmed infectious case.
 Visitors who are close contacts should follow instructions for the general public.

-Staying up to date with COVID-19 vaccines including recommended boosters is critical to protecting both residents and staff in SNFs.
+Staying up to date with COVID-19 vaccine doses is critical to protecting both residents and staff.
 The latest COVID-19 vaccine clinical recommendations are located on CDC’s website: Interim Clinical Considerations for Use of COVID-19 Vaccines Currently Approved or Authorized in the US.
-Below are key COVID-19 vaccine guidance and resources for SNFs in LA County.
+Below are key COVID-19 vaccine guidance and resources for facilities in LA County.

-Visit the LAC DPH COVID-19 Vaccine Schedule website for more information including color-coded vaccine schedules in English and Spanish.
-Additional vaccine resources from are located on the DPH vaccine resources page.
+You can also see the CDPH vaccine schedules in English and Spanish.
+Additional vaccine resources from LAC DPH are located on the DPH Vaccine Resources page.

 Pre-exposure Prophylaxis

-Below are general and COVID-19 specific recommendations.
-For more information on infection control basics and the difference between standard and transmission-based precautions, visit https://www.cdc.gov/infectioncontrol/basics/index.html.
+For more information on infection prevention and control (IPC) basics and the difference between standard and transmission-based precautions, visit the CDC’s Infection Control Basics website.

 General Requirements